jg8610/jg8610.github.io/_posts/2016-06-30-Multi-Task.md

 When we create a Neural Net that performs multiple tasks we want to have some parts of the network that are shared, and other parts of the network that are specific to each individual task.
 When we're training, we want information from each task to be transferred in the shared parts of the network.

 So, to start, let's draw a diagram of a simple two-task network that has a shared layer and a specific layer for each individual task.
-We've going to feed the outputs of this into our loss function with our targets.
+We're going to feed the outputs of this into our loss function with our targets.
 I've labelled where we're going to want to create placeholders in the graph.

 <img src='../images/basic_shared.png' style="max-height:300px">